Palestinian genocide allegations: Debate on pre-2023 events

-In 2024, Mark Levene labelled the mass destruction of infrastructure under Israel's Dahiya doctrine that had been implemented against Gaza since 2006, as urbicide and a tool of genocide.
+In 2024, historian Mark Levene labelled the mass destruction of infrastructure under Israel's Dahiya doctrine that had been implemented against Gaza since 2006, as urbicide and a tool of genocide.
 In a 2024 academic article, historian Yoav Di-Capua charts a history of increasing genocidal ideology among Hardal, building on Kahanist ideology.
 He identifies Bezalel Smotrich and Itamar Ben-Gvir as politicians who seek the adoption of the ideology of Hardal as national policy, and pointing to an increasing presence of Hardalim among the officers and soldiers of the IDF.

+Palestinian legal scholar Rabea Eghbariah has argued in "Toward Nakba as a Legal Concept" for nakba to be understood as a legal concept on its own terms to describe the fragmented legal landscape Palestinians face as a consequence of Zionism and Israeli domination, with different yet overlapping elements including ethnic cleansing, apartheid, and genocide.